2Kronos/Computer-Engineering-Knowledge-/Uni vault/YEAR 3/Network System/Chapters/Chapter 1/CH 1.3  06-02-05.md

 - L bits per packet

-- packet transmission delay: takes L/RL/R seconds to transmit (push out) LL-bit packet into link at RR bps
+- packet transmission delay: takes L/R seconds to transmit (push out) L-bit packet into link at R bps

 - **store and forward**: entire packet must arrive at router before it can be transmitted on next link